Plan and Create Custom Kitchen Cabinets

 I used Purebond plywood for the cabinets.
 Purebond is formaldehyde-free plywood with a fantastic grain pattern in the veneer.
 I did not use stain, I applied a coat of satin polyurethane in order to let that beautiful grain show through!

 There are numerous ways to assemble the cabinets.
 I used the Kreg pocket hole jig.
 It was easy, quick, and buying the screws in bulk is very economical!
+There are plenty of kitchen cabinet drawings and kitchen cabinet DIY plans on the site, as well.

 See?
 Planning and building kitchen cabinets is very easy but there is one extremely important tip to remember – make sure the cabinet will fit through the door before it is assembled!!
 Don’t ask me how I know this!!